catid/tabby/README.md

 and error checking, with a simple API that is hard to mess up as a user of the library.

 In terms of protocol attack surface, the public information consists of CP, CN, SP, SN, and EP.
 These are all either 256-bit random numbers or opaque public keys.
-For comparison, a signcryption approach like [NaCl](http://nacl.cr.yp.to/) requires each message to include a scary linear permutation of the long-term server secret key in the clear.
-Ed25519 supposedly prevents attacks through this parameter, but [the paper](http://ed25519.cr.yp.to/ed25519-20110926.pdf) does admit this has been an avenue for attack in the past.
-Tabby handshakes avoid this issue entirely.

 ##### Resilience to Unknown Key Share